 Educational Credential Evaluators (ECE) can only be used if the evaluation provides a course-by-course breakdown.

-Results of the foreign transcript evaluation and the grade earned in the courses will be used by the Roosevelt University College of Pharmacy to determine if any of the credits can be used towards the fulfillment of the pre-pharmacy requirements.
+Results of the foreign transcript evaluation and the grade earned in the courses will be used by the Roosevelt University Doctor of Pharmacy program to determine if any of the credits can be used towards the fulfillment of the pre-pharmacy requirements.

 As with any pharmacy program the admission requirements are subject to change.
 Please review the admission requirements periodically for updates and modifications.